Skip to Content

 Visa4you can review your profile and give you a realistic indication of whether you may qualify and which pathway suits you best.

 Australia’s skilled migration system is points-based, ranking candidates on objective criteria.
-The more points you have, the stronger your chances of receiving an invitation.
+The more points you have, the stronger your chances of receiving an Invitation To Apply (ITA).
+The points awarded based on factors such as age, English language ability, skilled work experience, qualifications, Australian study, partner skills and, for some visas, state nomination or regional sponsorship.

 The steps vary between subclasses, but a typical process looks like this: